tedeh/jayson/README.md

 ##### Server.prototype.removeMethod(name)

 Removes a method from the server.
-Returns nothing regardless of if the method was removed or not.
+Returns void.

 * `name` (String) Name of method